BlackcoinDev/merge-dust/ReadMe.md

 **Node js script to merge dust UTXOs.**

 * This script will find all unspent UTXOs, and sort them by address.
-* It will select an address containing one or more dust inputs (6000 blacktoshi and smaller)
+* It will select an address containing two or more dust inputs (6000 blacktoshi and smaller)
 * and the script will begin building a transaction with UTXOs from automatically choosen address.
 It will select up to 677 UTXOs at a time.
 * Once a transaction is built, the script will send the transactions and will show the transaction ID.